psychbruce/PsychWordVec/README.md

 # PsychWordVec

-Toolkit for Word Embedding Research in Psychological Science.
+Word Embedding Research Framework for Psychological Science.

-An integrated toolkit of word embedding that provides:
+An integrated toolkit of word embedding research that provides:

-1. A collection of pre-trained [word vectors](https://en.wikipedia.org/wiki/Word_embedding) in the `.RData` compressed format ([WordVector_RData.pdf](https://psychbruce.github.io/WordVector_RData.pdf));
+1. A collection of [pre-trained word vectors](https://psychbruce.github.io/WordVector_RData.pdf) in the `.RData` compressed format;
-2. A variety of functions to process, analyze, and visualize word vectors (e.g., find the most similar words to a given word);
+2. A variety of functions to process, analyze, and visualize word vectors;
-3. A range of tests (Word Embedding Association Test, Relative Norm Distance) to examine conceptual associations;
+3. A range of tests to examine conceptual associations, including the *Word Embedding Association Test* (Caliskan et al., 2017) and the *Relative Norm Distance* (Garg et al., 2018);
-4. A set of training methods ([Word2Vec](https://en.wikipedia.org/wiki/Word2vec), [GloVe](https://en.wikipedia.org/wiki/GloVe), [FastText](https://en.wikipedia.org/wiki/FastText)) to locally train word vectors from text corpora.
+4. A set of training methods to locally train word vectors from text corpora, including *Word2Vec* (Mikolov et al., 2013), *GloVe* (Pennington et al., 2014), and *FastText* (Bojanowski et al., 2017).

 <!-- badges: start -->